M. Usman Rafique

 Professional Experience

-- Senior Machine Learning Engineer, Bastian Solutions (Toyota): 2023 - present
+- Senior Machine Learning Engineer, Bastian Solutions (Toyota): Aug 2023 - Feb 2024

 - Developing computer vision and machine learning solutions for autonomous robotic systems.